Skip to main content

 A proposal outlines what your business can do for the client, detailing the services or products you offer, and how they benefit the prospect.

-It's not just a price tag; it's your chance to shine and show why you're the best fit for the job.
+The proposal is not just a price tag; it's your chance to shine and show why you're the best fit for the job.

 • Purpose: To persuade a potential client or partner